rchain/board/Bylaws.md

 ## ARTICLE VIII - Amendment

-These Bylaws may be amended or repealed by the affirmative vote of no less than sixtyseven percent (67%) of the Directors in office, except where these Bylaws require a vote of the membership to effect a change or amendment.
+These Bylaws may be amended or repealed by the affirmative vote of no less than sixty- seven percent (67%) of the Directors in office, except where these Bylaws require a vote of the membership to effect a change or amendment.
 No such amendment or repeal may, however, alter in an adverse manner or reduce or diminish the rights and benefits of any current or former Director, Officer, employee or agent except with the advance written consent of each individual